 - Overall ease-of-use.
 How good is their user interface?
 How easy is it to use?

 - Feature richness.
 Does the solution have features that make it stand out from the competitors?

-- Design Aesthetic.
+- Design Flexibility.
+How flexible are your site design options?
 How many templates do they have?
 Are the templates easy to customize?
 Are they beautiful?

 - Price.
 How much does it cost?

 At the end of the article, you can see the grading rubric with the specific criteria weighting that I’ve used.
 I’ll also assign an “overall winner” to one of these three solutions.
 Please note that any mentioned features or prices are accurate as of the time of writing this article, and are subject to change.

 Wix is one of the easiest website builders on the market.
 Even though their drag-and-drop website builder is hands-down one of the easiest to use, they continue to improve their product with more functionality and a lot of additional templates.